In the United States, a horse who wins the Kentucky Derby

 Between 1988 and 1995, a bonus of five million dollars, called the Triple Crown Challenge, was offered to the winner of the three races by Chrysler Corporation.
 Between 1996 and 2005, the bonus was offered by VISA, but no horse was able to claim it.
 For 37 years, there were only

 eleven Triple Crown champions in history, until American Pharoah won the twelfth crown in 2015.
+Then Justify did it in 2018.
 More commonly, a horse wins two out of

 three races.
 The various race distances contribute: good sprinters may win the shorter contests but tire in